aaronbloomfield/ics/hws/hw-ethics.md

 You will need to be familiar with the content of the [Ethics slide set](../slides/ethics.html#/), as well as the [An Introduction to Cybersecurity Ethics][1] PDF.
-Specifically, you will have wanted to have *read* that PDF.
+Specifically, you will have want to have *read* that PDF.

 For this assignment, you are to write a essay on *one* of the cybersecurity challenges listed in part 2 of the